JuanLyons/Visual_question_answering_project/README.md

 ```

 ## Test
+There are two ways for testing the model.
+You can train it and then test it with the first command or you can use the weigths we show in the model weigths before.
+You do not have to specify the root, it is in the main.py.
 For testing the model you have trained you can run the following command:
 ```
 python main.py --bestmethod True --mode "test"